EmGarr/kerod/README.md

 - [ ] [Mask-RCNN](https://arxiv.org/abs/1703.06870) (Much of the pieces are already here just need to put everything together.
 It will arrive soon.)
 - [ ] [Object Relation Network for object detection](https://arxiv.org/abs/1711.11575): aims to replace the fast-rcnn head multiclass nms.
 Will allow to make a better usage of the GPU (The NMS is used on CPU and block the serving efficiency).
 - [ ] [Cascade R-CNN](https://arxiv.org/abs/1906.09756)
-- [ ] [Efficient Det](https://arxiv.org/pdf/1911.09070.pdf) - will be converted in 2 stage mode instead of 1 stage
 - [ ] [Max pool nms](http://openaccess.thecvf.com/content_CVPR_2019/papers/Cai_MaxpoolNMS_Getting_Rid_of_NMS_Bottlenecks_in_Two-Stage_Object_Detectors_CVPR_2019_paper.pdf) will make the network more efficient on GPU.

 ### No configuration file